Report: Former Arkansas star Bobby Portis agrees to 4-year, $49 million deal to remain in Milwaukee - NewsBreak

 In Game 5 of the Boston series, Portis fought for an offensive rebound on a missed free throw and went glass for the a go-ahead bucket in the closing seconds — it was Milwaukee’s first lead of the second half — as the Bucks would hold on for the road win to take a 3-2 series lead at the time.

-Despite wielding greater earning potential this offseason, Portis stuck with the same negotiation playbook that in the past led to him repeatedly admitting that he was following his heart to first join and then remain with the Bucks when working out his previous two, two-year contracts with the club.
+Despite wielding greater earning potential this offseason, Portis has repeatedly admitted that he’s followed his heart to first join and then remain with the Bucks when negotiating his previous two, two-year contracts with the club.
 With a likely per-year market value ranging from $15 to $20 million, Portis once again opted for the city and organization that has embraced him both on and off the court.

 But this time he returns to Milwaukee with more security at a bigger price tag than he’s ever had in his previous deals, which started him out in Chicago as a rookie after the Bulls drafted him No. 22 overall in the first round in 2015 before Portis spent short stints with both the Washington Wizards (back end of the ’17-18 season after spending three-plus campaigns with the Bulls) and New York Knicks (only the ’19-20 season) prior to landing in Milwaukee for the ’20-21 season.